Quantum-for-Life/phase2/README.md

 To run a simulation, you will need:

-- CPU supporting AVX2 instuction set extension
+- CPU supporting AVX2 instruction set extension
 - Linux x86-64 platform, with a C11/C++11 compiler toolchain
 - [OpenMPI][openmpi-website]
 - Parallel [HDF5][hdf5-website]